tuxnoob/tuxnoob.com/_posts/2024-05-24-Step-by-step-configure-RabbitMQ.md

 ## Step-by-Step Guide to Install and Configure RabbitMQ on Ubuntu 22.04

-Before setup and configure, let's assume have 3 nodes.
+Before setup and configure, let's assume only have 1 nodes.
 In here i using AWS EC2 for rabbitmq and using ubuntu 22.04

 ### Step 1: Update System Packages
 Ensure your system packages are up to date.